vokal/Vokoder/README.md

 + (NSString *)uniqueKey
 {
-    // VOKKeyForInstanceOf(...) will prevent you from specifying a property that does not exist on a specific class
+  // The VOKKeyForInstanceOf(...) macro will prevent you from specifying a property that does not exist on a specific class.
 	// The unique key is an NSString to uniquely identify local entities.
 If nil each import can create duplicate objects. return VOKKeyForInstanceOf(SomeManagedObjectSubclass, ticketNumber);
 }

 + (BOOL)ignoreNullValueOverwrites
 {
-	// By default missing parameters and null parameters in the import data will nil out an attribute's value
+	// By default, missing parameters and null parameters in the import data will nil out an attribute's value
-	// With ignoreNullValueOverwrites set to YES the maps will leave set attributes alone unless new data is provided. return YES;
+	// With ignoreNullValueOverwrites set to YES, the maps will leave set attributes alone unless new data is provided. return YES;
 }